yujuan-zhang/feature-representation-for-LLMs/Model/Model interpretation/Swarm plot Visualization.md

 #### 2. Data Processing and Visualization for ESM2 Features

 This code performs data processing and visualization for ESM2 features using SHAP values.
 It loads data from "shap_feature_swiss_importance_T.csv" data produced by the "Summary of Data Processing and Visualization Functions" step, extracts `"Mitochondrion"`, and generates box plots with log-scaled values to compare different groups.
 The results are saved in the output directory.
-For other datasets, please follow the steps(`SHAP` or `IG` step -> `Summary of Data Processing and Visualization Functions` step).
+For other datasets (TrEMBL datasets), please follow the steps(`SHAP` or `IG` step -> `Summary of Data Processing and Visualization Functions` step).

 ```python
 ##Import necessary libraries and classes